Bewsey Old Hall: History

-Bewsey Old Hall passed to Robert Dudley, 1st Earl of Leicester in 1586 in settlement of gambling debts when Edward Boteler died without an heir.
+Bewsey Old Hall passed to Robert Dudley, 1st Earl of Leicester, in 1586 in settlement of gambling debts when Edward Boteler died without an heir.
 Dudley sold the estate to lawyer Thomas Ireland, of Childwall, and the house remained in the possession of the Ireland family for six generations until 1675.
-Sir Thomas was knighted at Bewsey by King James I in 1617, the king later stayed the night at Bewsey.
+Sir Thomas was knighted at Bewsey by King James I in 1617; the king later stayed the night at Bewsey.
 Sir Thomas Ireland was father in law of Gilbert Ireland.

 In 1675 Bewsey Old Hall was inherited by Richard Atherton from the Dame Margaret Ireland, the widow of Gilbert Ireland.
-Bewsey Old Hall was never Atherton's primary residence, preferring Atherton Hall, Leigh as his main home.
-In the mid eighteenth century his descendants added a new wing to the building.
+Atherton never used Bewsey Old Hall as his primary residence, preferring Atherton Hall, Leigh.
+In the mid-18th century his descendants added a new wing to the building.
 Legend states that the Stuart prince Bonnie Prince Charlie stayed the night there, on his retreat from Derby during the Jacobite rising of 1745.